These are frequently asked questions regarding the SR 436 transit corridor study.

 The City of Orlando, Orange County, Seminole County, and the Florida Department of Transportation jointly funded the SR 436 Transit Corridor Study.

-LYNX, together with its partner agencies, is conducting the SR 436 Transit Corridor Study to understand the needs, issues, and opportunities along the SR 436 Corridor as it relates to improving transit mobility and access.
-Based on this understanding, alternative improvements will be developed and evaluated based on how well each one can meet the Corridor’s needs.
-The end goal of the Study is to arrive at a set of potential improvement strategies that are implementable and supported by the Corridor communities.
+LYNX, together with its partner agencies, conducted the SR 436 Transit Corridor Study to understand the needs, issues, and opportunities along the SR 436 corridor as it relates to improving transit mobility and access.
+Based on this understanding, various alternative solutions were developed and evaluated based on how well each one can meet the corridor’s needs.